There have been some headlines in the media in the last few days around predictions for a record-breaking spring in the UK.

 This outlook is designed to help planners in business and Government assess the level of risk connected to different weather scenarios.
 As discussed previously, the outlook is not like a normal weather forecast.
 It does not identify weather for a particular day or week – so is not that useful when you want to know, for example, which spring weekend looks good for an outdoor event.

 The outlook assesses global weather patterns and their potential to influence both temperature and rainfall for UK as a whole for the next three months.
 It is based on the more probable prevailing weather patterns and has to be used in the right context.

-It is a bit like the science-equivalent of factoring the and like any horse race it’s always possible the favourite won’t win.
+It is a bit like the science-equivalent of factoring the odds on a horse race and like any horse race it’s always possible the favourite won’t win.
 Users of the outlook are aware of the complexities and limitations of this type of forecast, and will include those factors in their decision making processes.

 What does the current outlook for April-May-June 2019 say?

 The current outlook explains that ‘For both April and April-May-June, long-range prediction systems show small, but consistent signals, of an increase in the likelihood of high pressure.
 At this time of year, high pressure is usually associated with warmer-than-average weather.
 This, along with the tendency for higher UK temperatures seen in the last 10 years, leads to an increased chance of warmer-than-average conditions’.

 This far from implies the UK will predominantly experience warm, dry weather, and does not mean there can’t also be some colder spells.
 It is important to remember that higher-than-average temperatures won’t necessarily feel like ‘good’ weather if there are spells of cloudy, windy or wet weather..

 There is also a suggestion that drier-than-average conditions are slightly more likely than wetter-than-average, but the signal is small and the likelihood of extreme weather is close to normal during this period.